“If the market is an auction and volume dictates price, why are you spending all of your time on a Rorschach test?”

 “It’s kind of an ego rush to know that I just single-handedly drove up the price of coffee by a couple cents.”

-“I tried to cap the market by selling 300 million and it just blew right threw me.
+“I tried to cap the market by selling 300 million and the market just kept going higher.
 That’s when I knew I had problems.”

 There are times when some types of technical analysis can be useful.
 Most of it isn’t but some of it is.
 The problem for most traders is they focus on the technicals first.
 This is a mistake.
 The primary focus should be on the volume.
 The secondary focus can be on some of the more useful technicals.
 Then a trader still has to bring both of those elements together and recognize how they fit into the big picture.
 What is happening right now and what’s the right move based on all the factors involved?